kuenane/bidnamic-python-challenge/README.md

 4) Start the virtual environment.
 You should see `(venv)` in as part of the command prompt once it is started.
 *NOTE*: To stop the virtual environment at any time, run `(venv) $ deactivate`
 5) Install all the requirements, including flask.
 Be sure not to use `sudo` as this will install flask in the global environment instead of the virtual environment: `(venv) $ pip install -r requirements.txt`
-6) In a separate terminal window, install PostgreSQL.
-7) After PostgreSQL is setup
-8) In a separate terminal window, run `$ psql`.
-Then, run relevant checks to see if tables are created
-9) Finally, run `# \q` to quit psql,

 ### To Run: